-King's Canyon Trail is the most direct route to reach Wasson's Peak - highest summit (4687 ft) of Tucson Mountains.
+King's Canyon Trail is the most direct route to reach Wasson's Peak - the highest summit (4687 ft) of the Tucson Mountains.
 This is located in the Saguaro National Park - West Unit.

 Summer will bring extremely high temperatures & this hike is best avoided.
 There is no water at the trailhead or along the trail.
 Carry all your water.